 - Wintec Apartments: The Wintec Apartments provide accommodation for local and international students who are looking for a comfortable and affordable shared living experience.
 These apartments provide students with an experience similar to flatting.

 - Rotakauri Eco Village: Designed for adult learners at Wintec, Rotakauri Eco Village allows students to live with their partner or family

-Wintec offers various undergraduate and postgraduate short term and long term certificate and diploma courses across the following subjects of study:
+Wintec Courses include various undergraduate and postgraduate short term and long term certificate and diploma courses across the following subjects of study:

 - Architectural Technology

 - Dairy Processing

 - Hospitality and Cookery

 - Information Technology

 - Interior Design

 - Occupational Therapy